italian dessert recipes

 "Raisin, Dates and Nuts - YUMMMMM!"

-The big secret to success with this rum ball recipe is to LET IT SIT at least 24 hours.
+The big secret to success with this rum ball recipe or the Bourbon Ball Recipe is to LET IT SIT at least 24 hours.
 You want the flavors to permeate through the gingersnaps and the for the dessert to have an overall light rum flavor.

 A majority of Italian dessert recipes use alcohol, but as always, you can use flavorings as substitutes - or if need be totally omit.
 Enjoy!
 And happy holidays to you and those who are dear to you.